taravirginillo/MarkovTextParser/README.md

 ## Assumptions of File:
 - The file is within 0 and 2147483647 characters (the String limit in Java).
 With more time, an Iterable<String> or a String[] could be used to parse a longer text file through chunks.
 - We are going to assume all words are separated by spaces.

+## To Dos:
+- Add an Iterable<String> or a String[] to parse the text file into chunks.
+- Add caching to store prefixes/suffixes.